acquia/blt/readme/dependency-management.md

 ## Add dependencies

 To add a new package to your project, use the `composer require` command.
-This will add the new dependency to your `composer.json` and `composer.lock` files, and download the package locally.
-E.g., to download the pathauto module run,
+This will add the new dependency to your `composer.json` and `composer.lock` files, and download the package locally, e.g., to download the pathauto module run:

         composer require drupal/pathauto